 Jami Davis, of Harper & Hicks in Seattle, recently worked with a homeowner on a new home in Snoqualmie, Washington.
 While the floor plan offers an open layout with plenty of light, Jami wanted to bring balance to the space.

 “The great room has so much natural light with large windows and French doors bringing the outside in,” Jami says.
 “But with high ceilings, I wanted to add some warmth and color to the space.”
 Starting with a mostly white palette, Jami looked to her lighting choices to bring color into the room.

 Taking a cue from the wooden beams in the ceiling, Jamie chose the Sinclair Draftsman Pendant Light in Raw Copper to highlight the expansive kitchen island.
 She customized these handspun pendants with 10″ shades and black-and-white chevron cords.

 “The copper lights above the island are fantastic and bring out the warm tones of the beams,” Jami notes.
 “The quality of the fixtures is evident and being crafted in the USA made our decision to use Barn Light Electric an easy one.”

 In a nearby powder room, Jami chose a more industrial look for the small space.
-The Houston Street SoHo Sconce, with a 14″ shade, features a rugged pipe mounting but the Teal finish softens the industrial edge.
+The Marathon SoHo Sconce, with a 14″ shade, features a rugged pipe mounting but the Teal finish softens the industrial edge.